Arch Linux

 Append your own command preferences without touching the source tree.

 Pull a release package if you just want the binary.
 Build from source if you want to hack on it, read the Crystal code, or generate the API docs.
+BYOK for Anthropic or OpenAI.
 Releases are available on GitHub.

 Download the .pkg.tar.zst asset from the latest release.